silinternational/ecs-deploy/README.md

         --wait-for-success            Wait for task execution to complete and to receive the exitCode 0.
         --launch-type                 The launch type on which to run your task. (https://docs.aws.amazon.com/cli/latest/reference/ecs/run-task.html)
         --platform-version            The Fargate platform version on which to run your task. (https://docs.aws.amazon.com/cli/latest/reference/ecs/run-task.html)
         --network-configuration       The network configuration for the task.
-This parameter is required for task definitions that use the awsvpc network mode to receive their own elastic network interface, and it is not supported for other network modes. (https://docs.aws.amazon.com/cli/latest/reference/ecs/run-task.html)
+This argument is required for task definitions that use the awsvpc network mode to receive their own elastic network interface, and it is not supported for other network modes. (https://docs.aws.amazon.com/cli/latest/reference/ecs/run-task.html)
         --copy-task-definition-tags   Copy the existing task definition tags to the new task definition revision